jakemcc/test-refresh/README.md

 `lein-test-refresh` requires that your project use Clojure >= 1.3.0.
 If your project also depends on a version of `tools.namespace` < 0.2.1 you may see occasional exceptions.

+## Leiningen 1.0

+This project has not been tested with versions of Leiningen 1.
+This project is heavily based of `lein-autoexpect` which has been tested against Leiningen 1.
+I would expect this project to work as well but I'm not going to bother testing it nor do I plan on supporting it.

 ## License